University of Vermont logo

 Is University of Vermont the right fit for me?

 Whether University of Vermont is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (65% admit rate), cost ($41,280/year out-of-state), campus culture in Burlington, and available programs.
+Key factors to consider: admissions selectivity (65% admit rate), avg net price ($19,343/year after aid), campus culture in Burlington, and available programs.
 Use CollegeCove's compare tool to weigh University of Vermont against similar schools side-by-side.

 Ready to apply?